toubiana/CNA_combined_with_ML/README.md

                 or a set of random nodes (igraph object)

-      subgraph.node.index = provides the node indices of the subgraph by defaulft 1
+      subgraph.node.index = provides the node indices of the subgraph by default 1

-      subgraph.edge.index = provides the link indices of the subgraph by defaulft 1
+      subgraph.edge.index = provides the link indices of the subgraph by default 1

       community.detection = a logical parameter.
 Shall community detection be performed?
 As this is a time consuming process